Heart-Healthy Foods for Seniors 2026: Lower Blood Pressure, Balance Potassium & Protect Your Heart

 • Seeds (chia, flax)

-Conclusion: Margaret's Heart-Healthy Future
+Conclusion: Your Heart-Healthy Future

-Margaret is proof that heart disease doesn't have to be your destiny.
+Heart disease doesn't have to be your destiny.
 Even with family history, even with high cholesterol, dietary changes work.

 The science is unequivocal: a heart-healthy diet dramatically reduces cardiovascular disease risk.
 The American Heart Association estimates that proper nutrition could prevent 80% of heart disease.

 You don't need to be perfect.
 You just need to consistently choose heart-protective foods: fatty fish, colorful vegetables, whole grains, nuts, and healthy oils.
+Balance your potassium and sodium, limit processed foods, and let food work as medicine.

 🐟